 Dictionary editors also flag notable words for consideration throughout the year and use other sources of data to identify contenders.

-We regularly take into account the many suggestions sent to us via social media and in the comments on our blog.
+We regularly take into account the many suggestions sent to us via social media.

-The final Word of the Year selection is made by the Oxford Dictionaries team on the basis of all the information available to us.
+The final Word of the Year selection is made by the Oxford Languages team on the basis of all the information available to us.

 Does the Word of the Year have to be a new word?